-A. Work Days
+A. Faculty Whose Work is Measured in Days

-Members of the bargaining unit who are Counselors, Pre-Tech Advisors, Librarians (Coordinator of Information Services and Coordinator of Technical Services), Instructional Designers, and Psychologists will work 180 days annually on a flexible time off schedule.
-Days off and work schedules will be arranged in conjunction with, and approved by, the dean and will include a minimum of two consecutive weeks off if requested by the member of the bargaining unit.
+Members of the bargaining unit who are Advisors, Librarians (Coordinator of Information Services and Coordinator of Technical Services), Instructional Designers, and Counselors/Psychologists will work 180 days annually on a flexible time off schedule.
+Days off and work schedules will be arranged in conjunction with, and approved by, the appropriate dean or director and will include a minimum of two consecutive weeks off if requested by the member of the bargaining unit.

-B. Workload Units
+B. Faculty Whose Work is Measured in Workload Units